-Interference between protection systems and control systems at the nuclear power plant shall be prevented by means of separation, by avoiding interconnections or by suitable functional independence.
+"Interference between protection systems and control systems at the nuclear power plant shall be prevented by means of separation, by avoiding interconnections or by suitable functional independence."

-If signals are used in common by both a protection system and any control system, separation (such as by adequate decoupling) shall be ensured and the signal system shall be classified as part of the protection system.
+"If signals are used in common by both a protection system and any control system, separation (such as by adequate decoupling) shall be ensured and the signal system shall be classified as part of the protection system."

 7.52.
-The protection system should satisfy all reliability, redundancy, and independence requirements in the presence of a failure of any component or signal used in common by the protection system and the control system.
+The protection system should satisfy all requirements for reliability, redundancy, and independence requirements in the presence of a failure of any component or signal used in common by the protection system and the control system.

 7.53.
-SSR 2/1 paragraph 6.32(a) states:
+SSR 2/1 para. paragraph 6.32(a) [1] states:

-The protection system shall be designed to be capable of overriding unsafe actions of the control system.
+"The protection system shall be designed ....
+To be capable of overriding unsafe actions of the control system."

 - 7.54.
-If a PIE can cause a control system action that results in a plant condition requiring initiation of a protection system function, then the same PIE should not prevent proper action of the safety systems providing that action. - 7.55.
-The possibility that a failure in the protection system may be itself a PIE that triggers a control system action for which the protection system is necessary cannot be disregarded. - 7.56.
-Examples of measures that have been used to prevent interference between control and protection systems causing incorrect operation include: - Provision of separate instrument channels for protection and for control; - Additional equipment in the safety group to deal with the potential interference; - Provision of barriers or alternative plant arrangements to limit the damage resulting from the PIE; or - Combinations of these items such that the safety group and plant design are sufficient to maintain the plant conditions within acceptable limits. - 7.57.
-Paragraphs 7.52, 7.54 and 7.55 are meant to ensure that in the event of such failures the protection system will still fully meet its requirements.
+If a postulated initiating event PIE-can cause an action of the control system action that results in a plant condition requiring initiation of a protection system function, then the same postulated initiating event PIE-should not prevent proper action of the safety systems providing that the necessaryaction of the protection system function. - 7.55.
+The possibility that a failure in the protection system may be itself a postulated initiating event

+PIE-that triggers an action of control system action for which the protection system is necessary cannot should not be disregarded. - 7.56.
+Examples of measures that have been used to prevent interference between control systems and protection systems causing incorrect operation include the following: - The Pprovision of separate instrument channels for protection and for control; - Additional equipment in the safety group to deal with the potential interference; - The Pprovision of barriers or alternative arrangements in the plant arrangements to limit the damage resulting from the postulated initiating eventPIE; or

+- Combinations of these items elements such that the safety group and the plant design are sufficient to maintain the plant conditions within acceptable limits. - 7.57.
+The recommendations provided in parasParagraphs 7.52, 7.54 and 7.55 are meantaim to ensure that in the event of such failures the protection system will still fully meet its requirements.
 The reliability requirements to be satisfied include compliance with the single failure criterion. - 7.58.
-When a device may be actuated by either the protection system or a system of lower safety classification, any protection system demand for actuation of a protection system function should have priority to actuate the device. - 7.59.
-For example, actuation signals may be sent from the control system for normal operation or to allow the operating personnel to control normal operation of all system elements from the same interface if any protection system demand overrides control system commands.
+When a device may be actuated by either the protection system or a system of a lower safety classification, any protection system demand onby the protection system for actuation initiation of its protection of a function of the protection system function should have priority to actuate the device. - 7.59.
+For example, actuation signals may be sent from the control system for normal operation or to allow the operating personnel to control normal operation of all system elements from the same interface if any demand on the protection system demand overrides commands from the control system commands.